Brill-Noether theory of squarefree modules supported on a graph: Preliminaries

 \section{Preliminaries}

-The most natural square-free $S$-modules are square-free monomial ideals and the corresponding quotient rings.
+The most natural squarefree modules are squarefree monomial ideals and the corresponding quotient rings.
 These objects are given by the combinatorial structure of simplicial complexes and Stanley--Reisener rings.
 We recall the following definitions.